aredlavenkat/fluxion-docs/docs/rules/index.md

 - **RuleEngine** evaluates documents against rule sets built from the DSL or Java builders.
 - **Downstream systems** receive passes, transformed documents, and action side-effects.

+If you need the full stack view, the [Platform Architecture overview](../platform/overview.md) explains how the Rule Engine layers above Fluxion Core, Connect, and Enrich.

 ### Reading guide

 | Section | Use it when |